 CG 303 Hard Surface Modeling and Texturing (3 cr.)
+Prerequisite(s): CG 275

 Building on the knowledge and skills for modeling taught in CG 275, this course focuses on the process for optimized modeling and texturing of non-organic scene elements including architecture, props, and vehicles.
 Students are also introduced to digital sculpting for hard surface models.